Codium bursa: Description

 Codium bursa is a marine alga growing to 30 cm across.
 It generally appears as a spongy sphere of utricles which at the surface form a cortex.
 It is composed of loosely packed filaments which at the surface form a cortex of utricles which are single celled bladder-like or club-shaped structures.<ref name="Burrows" It has a velvety texture and is dark green in colour.
 The alga is attached by a holdfast of filaments.

 Distribution

-Rare in the British Isles, the most recent record was in 1977 from County Donegal. also recorded from other countries in Europe.
+In the Atlantic from the Canary Islands to the British Isles, where they perhaps are originating further south, since C. bursa is very persistent in drift.
+In Ireland the most recent record was in 1977 from County Donegal. also recorded from other countries in Europe.
+In the Mediterranean often found accompanying the seagrass Posidonia oceanica and commonly found beachcast amongst leaves of Posidonia oceanica.

 Habitat

-Codium bursa grows sublittorally attached to rock to 10 m deep.
+Codium bursa grows sublittorally attached to rock to 10 m deep in the Atlantic Ocean and up to 50 meters deep in the Mediterranean Sea.